brodycj/sqlite-batch-connection-core-pro-free-2020-01-unstable-0x/README.md

 ## Some known limitations

+- 64-bit integer values not tested, with known issue on 32-bit platforms.
+- Not tested with `Infinity`, `-Infinity`, or `NaN` values.
 - In case of Apache Cordova, a helper plugin such as `cordova-sqlite-storage-file` should be used to resolve an absolute database file path before opening it.
 - not able to close database connection and release internal resources
 - hard limit of 5000 open SQLite database connections, which can be changed by defining `SCC_MAXIMUM_CONNECTIONS` to configure the hard limit when building
 - The API was not designed to support parallel database access through the same database connection.
-The workaround is to open multiple SQLite connections to the same database file name.
+For parallel database access it is recommended to open multiple SQLite connections to the same database file name.
 - A limited number of historical SQLite features are disabled since the `SQLITE_DBCONFIG_DEFENSIVE` option is enabled (unless `NO_SCC_DBCONFIG_DEFENSIVE` is defined when building) ref: <https://www.sqlite.org/c3ref/c_dbconfig_defensive.html#sqlitedbconfigdefensive>
 - Background threading would need to be done in a higher-level component.
-- The required `scc_init()` initialization function should be called from the main thread upon startup, is __NOT__ thread-safe.
+- The required `scc_init()` initialization function should be called from the main thread upon startup, is **NOT** thread-safe.
-- The `sqlite-connection-core.h` API header file and Java interface class do not have documentation comments.
+- The `sqlite-connection-core.h` API header file and Java interface class have very limited documentation comments.
 - Formal documentation of the API is missing here.
 - The Cordova demo plugin defines multiple functions on the global `window` object, should export the functions through a single object instead.